Netatalk/netatalk/doc/manpages/man8/afpd.8.md

 **afpd** is to send it a *SIGTERM (-15)* signal and wait for it to die on its own.

-SIGTERM and SIGUSR1 signals that are sent to the main **afpd** process are propagated to the children, so all will be affected.
+SIGTERM and SIGUSR1 signals that are sent to the parent **afpd** process are propagated to the children, so all processes will be affected.

 SIGTERM

 > Clean exit.
-Propagates from master to childs.
+Propagates from parent to children.

 SIGQUIT

-> Send this to the master **afpd**, it will exit leaving all children running!
-Can be used to implement AFP service without downtime.
+> Sending this to the parent **afpd** will cause it to exit, but leaving all children running!
+This can be used to implement an AFP service without downtime.

 SIGHUP